When a boring old sandwich just won’t do, here are some more exciting (but still easy) school lunch ideas everyone will love.

 For a veggie-centric kid lunch beyond the basic sandwich, make easy fritters by mixing whole-wheat pancake batter with corn and shredded zucchini (or corn and bacon).
 Pack with Greek yogurt for dipping.
 Get our Corn and Zucchini Fritters recipe.

-With the addition of bacon, in place of pork, Chinese food gets a kid-approved makeover.
+With the addition of bacon, in place of pork, Chinese food gets a kid-approved makeover that tastes good cold too.
 Get our Kid-Friendly Fried Rice recipe.

 Shish kebabs are about as easy to make as they are fun to say.
-Grill some good marinaded beef at the beginning of the week and you can serve it as is, over rice or dice with veggies and toss with Asian noodles.
-All good healthy lunches that don’t involve grape jelly and wonder bread.
+Grill some good marinated beef at the beginning of the week and you can serve it as is, over rice or dice with veggies and toss with Asian noodles.
+All good healthy lunches that don’t involve grape jelly and Wonder Bread.
 Get our Beef and Vegetable Shish Kebabs recipe.